FuelLabs/fuels-rs/docs/src/getting-started/setup.md

 ```
 cargo run --bin test-projects -- build
 ```
+> The `test-projects` binary can also be used to clean and format the test projects.
+Check the `help` output for more info.

-Then we can run the tests with
+After building the projects, we can run the tests with

 ```
 cargo test